rcmtcristian/RCMT-Blog/posts/Embracing-the-Banana-Rule.md

 ## Overall Takeaway

 The banana rule in UX/UI design emphasizes the importance of clear communication, hierarchy, and navigation in creating intuitive and user-friendly websites or applications.
 By following this principle, designers can enhance user engagement, satisfaction, and ultimately increase the chances of user loyalty.

+PS: The thumbnail is from a test project I made awhile ago.
+You can see check it out here, it's [Bananas](https://rise-and-shine.vercel.app/)